hashb/chenna.me/_posts/captains-log/2020/03/2020-03-15-captain-s-log-stardate--26-1030-00.md

 ▣

 ### Mon, 16 Mar 2020
 while optimizing a pipeline, focus on the constraints and bottlenecks.
-Optimizations to any other part of the pipeline is futile
+Optimizations to any other part of the pipeline is futile.
 ▣

 ### Tue, 17 Mar 2020